 Asthma susceptibility gene: One of the genes that predisposes a person to asthma.

-A new gene family that plays a major role in asthma susceptibility has been identified.
-This gene family located at chromosome 5q23-35 is called Tim or Tapr.
+A gene family that plays a major role in asthma susceptibility has been identified.
+This gene family, located at chromosome 5q23-35, is called TIM (T cell transmembrane, immunoglobulin and mucin) or Tapr (T cell and Airway Phenotype Regulator) .
+The TIM family of genes is involved in allergic response, asthma, and transplant tolerance.
 It controls the development of airway hyperreactivity (and the T cell production of interleukin 4 and 13).
 TIM-1 is also the receptor of the hepatitis A virus.
 This may explain the fact that hepatitis A virus infection decreases the chance asthma will develop.Source: MedTerms™ Medical Dictionary

 Medical Dictionary Definitions A - Z